cdlate/resume/index.md

 ---
 ### Me ###

-Hi, my name is Alberto Tedeschi, I was born in September 7, 1985, I am a software **developer**, during my years of programming I played around with many different technologies and language, but my main focus is around the web development.
+Hi, my name is Alberto Tedeschi, I was born in September 7, 1985, I am a software **developer**, during my years of programming I played around with many different technologies and languages, but my main focus is around the web development.

 I love programming, challenge and learning.
 During the years I've mastered PHP and Javascript and I am fluent in many other languages like Python, C++, Java next on my todo list C#!